By: Charlene Frett

 He smirks, “He’s almost 35 years old.
 Ha, and that fucker still couldn’t communicate.”
 Most likely.
 Most men don’t know how.
 “He’s another Mr. Moore, isn’t he?”

 He’s talking about “The Waiting Game.”
-I smile a little, though I shouldn’t be.
+I smile a little, though I shouldn’t have.
 I can’t help that I love when he remembers all my stories down to the very last detail; every word I’ve written, every line I created, every plot I commenced.
 It devised heat in my cheeks, fire between my thighs.

 I look at my ex’s dangling head then and while I begin to stare at his pale face and frozen eyes, something arises inside of me.
 The memories start to flood my mind; the laughter, the touches, the slightest stroke of his jaw, the quiet whispers on my lips, the smallest of promises he kissed.
 But I suddenly remember it all; the pain, the anger, the brawls and deception, leaving me blinded, a fool.